WorkerFramework/worker-framework/worker-core.md

  - Connections to the queue dropping

-## Creatng a container for a worker
+## Creating a container for a worker

  A container for a worker is generally made as a new subproject in Maven (or your preferred build system).
 It will have no code itself, but will have